rafaelwake/Activity01-php-backend/README.md

-# page-atividade-s1-backend
+# Atividade backend 1

-Activity that I did challenge to learn more about backend
+## Activity that I did challenge to learn more about backend

-Find description bellow:
+### Find description bellow:

 Diante do contexto apresentado, crie um script em php que simule a calculadora acima mediante as condições abaixo.